gargsaurav21/Computational-Finance/README.md

 - Step-by-step derivations
 - Advanced Python implementations
 - Interactive charts illustrating model behavior under varying parameters

-### 🎯 Purpose
-To serve as a practical learning resource, bridging theory and code for students, researchers, and practitioners exploring computational finance with Python.

 ### 📢 Acknowledgments
 Huge thanks to **Lech Grzelak** for creating the **Computational Finance** lecture series and sharing all original code.
 This repository builds upon his invaluable work.